-TRA Docket No. 09-00110
+TRA Docket No. 12-00074

-Certification of Eligibility of Peoples Telephone Company

-(Study Area Code 290576) to Receive Federal Universal Service

-Funds in the First Through Fourth Quarters of 2010
+Certification of Eligibility of Peoples Telephone Company, marketing name as TEC - Erin Division, (Study Area Code 290576) to Receive Federal Universal Service Funds in the First Through Fourth Quarters of

-Dear Ms. Standley:
+Dear Mr. Foster:

-Peoples Telephone Company (the "Company"), hereby submits the attached letter certifying that the Company is eligible to continue receiving federal high cost universal service support in the first, second, third, and fourth quarters of 2010 ("Letter").
+Peoples Telephone Company, marketing name as TEC - Erin Division (the "Company"), hereby submits the attached letter certifying that the Company is eligible to continue receiving Federal high cost universal service support in the first, second, third, and fourth quarters of 2013 ("Letter").
 As demonstrated in the Letter, the Company is in compliance with Section 254(e) of the Communications Act of 1934, as amended, and the relevant rules and regulations of the Federal Communications Commission ("FCC").
-Pursuant to your request, the Letter also contains information regarding the amount and allocation of support received in the past fiscal year.
-Fiscal Year 2008.
+Pursuant to your request, the Letter also contains information regarding the amount and allocation of support received in the past fiscal year, Fiscal Year 2011.